House Republican summons ethics chief over Trump criticism

-WASHINGTON (AP) — A top House Republican is accusing the head of a federal ethics office of abusing his position for having the temerity to challenge President-elect Donald Trump’s ethics.
+Democrats slammed the move, saying GOP lawmakers are trying to intimidate an independent watchdog for having the temerity to challenge Trump’s business arrangements.

-Rep. Jason Chaffetz, chairman of the House Oversight Committee, said he wants answers from Walter Shaub Jr., the director of the Office of Government Ethics, who has issued a scathing review of Trump’s plan to turn over control of his business to his sons.
+Rep. Jason Chaffetz, R-Utah, chairman of the House Oversight Committee, has summoned Walter Shaub Jr., the director of the Office of Government Ethics, to answer questions about his public comments on Trump.

+This week, Shaub issued a scathing review of Trump’s plan to turn over control of his business to his sons.
 Shaub said in a speech Wednesday that the only way Trump could avoid a conflict of interest as president would be to divest from his business and have his assets placed in a blind trust.

-Chaffetz, a Utah Republican, sent Shaub a sternly worded letter late Thursday requesting that Shaub sit for a transcribed interview.
-He said the interview would “help the committee understand how you perceive OGE’s role, among other things.”
+“Stepping back from running his business is meaningless from a conflict of interest perspective,” Shaub said of Trump.

 Most Read Stories